-Values are included at the written down replacement cost determined by Mr Bryan Radford, qualified engineer, as at 30 June 2006.
+Included at the written down replacement cost determined by Mr Bryan Radford, qualified engineer, as at 30 June 2008.

-Road and Drainage Infrastructure
+Road and Drainage Infrastructure -

-Values are included at the written down replacement cost determined by Mr Bryan Radford, qualified engineer, as at 30 June 2006.
+Included at the written down replacement cost determined by Mr Bryan Radford, qualified engineer, as at 30 June 2006.